thisispete/carole/README.md

 Visit `http://localhost:5173` and start chatting with your AI assistant!

-## 🤖 **Features in Action**
+## 🤖 **AI Task Tools in Action**

-**Chat with AI:**

-- "What should I work on today?" → Get AI-powered task prioritization
+**Natural Language Task Management:**

-- "Create a task to review the quarterly budget" → Automatic task creation
+- **"Create a task to review the quarterly budget"** → AI creates task with appropriate priority and tags
-- Switch between Claude, GPT-4o, and Llama models

-**Task Management:**
+- **"Mark the website redesign task as done"** → AI finds the task and completes it with celebration
+- **"What should I work on today?"** → AI analyzes all tasks and provides personalized recommendations

-- Create, edit, and complete tasks with full database persistence
+- **"Show me my blocked tasks"** → AI searches and displays blocked tasks with unblocking suggestions
-- Organize with tags, priorities, and status tracking
+- **"Find all tasks related to the marketing project"** → AI performs intelligent search across task content

+**Intelligent Analysis:**

-- AI can read your tasks and provide contextual advice
+- **Task Themes**: AI automatically identifies common themes across your tasks
+- **Blocker Detection**: AI identifies and suggests solutions for blocked tasks
+- **Priority Optimization**: AI recommends priority adjustments based on context
+- **Focus Guidance**: AI suggests what to work on based on your current task state
+- **Progress Insights**: AI celebrates completions and tracks your productivity patterns

+**Smart Conversations:**

+- AI remembers your task context throughout conversations
+- Provides contextual advice based on your complete task landscape
+- Explains actions taken and reasoning behind recommendations
+- Suggests task groupings and workflow optimizations

 ## 📚 **Documentation**